cawka/cs118-spring2017/project-3.md

     * 2.4.
 (5 pts, public) Ping responses (from client) have proper TTLs

     * 2.5.
-(5 pts, private)  Ping from client to server1, check ARP cache, there should be two entries
+(5 pts, public)  Ping from client to server1, check ARP cache, there should be two entries

     * 2.6.
 (10, private)  Ping from client to server1, after 40 seconds, the ARP cache should be empty (+ no segfaults)